alexwky/psivcm/README.md

 ## Analysis of TCGA data

 We provided two real data examples for the application of the proposed method.
 The raw data downloaded from [UCSC Xena data hubs](https://xena.ucsc.edu) can be found in the directory `RealDataAnalysis/RealDataAnalysisData`.
+The zip file `RealDataAnalysis-data.zip` contains the files `RealData-NSCLC-beta0.csv` and `RealData-LGG-beta0.csv` that store 50 initial values of single-index parameter for each analysis.
+Each row in a file contains a set of initial values.
+(Users can also generate initial values of the single-index parameter by switching `FALSE` in lines 16 and 120 of the program `RealDataAnalysis.R` into `TRUE`.
+The program will generate the files `RealData-NSCLC-beta0.csv` and `RealData-LGG-beta0.csv` that store 50 initial values of single-index parameter to the directory `RealDataAnalysis/RealDataAnalysisData`.)
+The zip file `RealDataAnalysis-data.zip` contains all data files required for the real data analyses.

+Download `RealDataAnalysis-beta0.zip` and `RealDataAnalysis-data.zip`, and copy the files to `RealDataAnalysis/RealDataAnalysisData`.
 Run the program `DataProcessing.R` to extract relevant data for the analyses.
 The processed data will be written in the same directory.
 Run the program `RealDataAnalysis.R` in the directory `RealDataAnalysis`.
-This program generate the files `RealData-NSCLC-beta0.csv` and `RealData-LGG-beta0.csv` that store 50 initial values of single-index parameter to the directory `RealDataAnalysis/RealDataAnalysisData`.
-Each row in a file contains a set of initial values of single-index parameter.
-The program then performs analyses on the NSCLC and LGG data sets.
+This program performs analyses on the NSCLC and LGG data sets.
 For each analysis, the program generates an output files in the directory `RealDataAnalysis/RealDataAnalysisResults` and each row in the output file contains the estimated regression parameters under each initial value of the single-index parameter.

 ## Generation of Figures